-- 2.5 Local authorities have a Duty under the Town and Country Planning Act to create Tree Preservation Orders (TPO) in order to protect and preserve specific trees and woodlands that bring significant amenity benefit to a particular site or location.
-Under a TPO it is a criminal offence to cut down, top, lop, uproot or willfully destroy a tree protected by that Order, or to cause or permit such actions, if carried out without the prior written consent of the acting LPA.
-Anyone found guilty of such an offence is liable and in serious cases, may result in prosecution and incur an unlimited fine. - 2.6 No direct consultation with the Local Planning Authority has taken place, however, it is understood having used the online search facility on the website for the Local Planning Authority, Newark and Sherwood District Council that there are no Tree Preservation Orders and Conservation Areas that would apply to any trees present on, or in close proximity to the assessment site and therefore no statutory constraints would apply to the development in respect of trees.
-Before any tree works are undertaken confirmation of the online information should be sought from the Local Authority.
+- 2.7 Local authorities have a duty under the Town and Country Planning Act to create Tree Preservation Orders (TPO) in order to protect and preserve specific trees and woodlands that bring significant amenity benefit to a particular site or location.
+Under a TPO it is a criminal offence to cut down, top, lop, uproot or wilfully destroy a tree protected by that Order, or to cause or permit such actions, if carried out without the prior written consent of the acting LPA.
+Anyone found guilty of such an offence is liable and in serious cases, may result in prosecution and incur an unlimited fine. - 2.8 Following consultation with the Local Planning Authority, East Herts District Council, it is understood that there is a Tree Preservation Order, namely Land at Watermill Industrial Estate TPO Number 312, which applies to a number of trees present within the assessment site and therefore statutory constraints apply to the development in respect of trees. - 2.9 Information provided on Tree Preservation Orders and Conservation Areas is accurate to the date of this assessment and cannot be assumed to remain unchanged.
+The last check was carried out on the Monday 22nd May 2023.